hackerone/observable-web/presentations/webdevcon/notes.md

 # Observable Web
 Welcome to Observable web

+Untangling async, when i came up with the tagline "Untangling async", i thought i should Google to see if there are any blog posts on it.

+Interestingly i found another presentation last year with exactly the same tagline.
+But that presentation was for JS promises, which were hot back then.

+So, had modify the tagline slightly to "untangling async completely".

 ## introduction
 Hello all, I'm Ganesh Shanmugasundaram.

-I'm a Web Development Engineer at the Bookdepository, an Amazon subsidiary based in London UK.
+I'm a Web Development Engineer at the Bookdepository, an Amazon subsidiary based in London, UK.

 We an an online book seller.
 We sell through our own website and through Amazon Marketplace.